 - Reach 100 followers before my birthday

 This process allows me to see the bigger picture while focusing on the steps needed to get there.
 Intention fuels your goal!
 You’ll never reach your goals unless your purpose is steady and robust.
-Goals alone aren’t enough and should also include how you will achieve the goal — specific information about how you will get from where you are to where you want to be.
+Goals alone aren’t enough and should also include how you will achieve the goal — specific information about getting from where you are to where you want to be.

 Next, I write down my weekly and daily intentions.
-These are the baby steps necessary before you can start walking and then running.
+These baby steps are necessary before you can start walking and running.
 A few of my weekly choices are:

 - Draft 3-4 blog posts